 Meteorological parameters were measured at Rainy River Mine to monitor site-specific climate conditions.
-Rainfall, snowfall, and net radiation were measured directly on the field trial plateau while air temperature, relative humidity, and wind speed and direction was collected at Rainy River Mine's Barron weather station.
+Rainfall, snowfall, and net radiation were measured directly on the field trial plateau while air temperature, relative humidity, and wind speed and direction were collected at Rainy River Mine's Barron weather station.

-3.1.1 Air Temperature and Relative Humidity
+3.1.1 Air Temperature

-Annual average air temperature recorded at the Barron weather station during the monitoring period was 1.7° C. Recorded maximum and minimum daily air temperature at the Barron weather was lower than the 30-year historical average of 3.3° C (Figure 3.1).
-The average winter temperature is of interest with respect to performance monitoring for the purpose of evaluated frost penetration into the cover system.
-During February 2019, the average air temperature was -17.8 °C (6.4°C colder than average).
+Annual average air temperature recorded at the Barron weather station during the monitoring period was 2.6 °C (Figure 3.3).
+Recorded daily air temperature at the Barron weather station was colder than the 30-year historical average of 3.3 °C. The average winter temperature is of interest with respect to performance monitoring for the purpose of evaluated frost penetration into the cover system.
+Between December and March 2020, ambient air temperature ranged from -40 °C to 8 °C and had an average temperature of -12 °C. Average daily temperatures during the winter of the current monitoring period were 5 °C warming compared to the 2018-2019 winter period.

-Figure 3.1: Maximum and minimum daily air temperature recorded at Barron weather station as compared to 30-year averages.
+Figure 3.1: Maximum and minimum daily air temperatures recorded at Barron weather station as compared to 30-year averages.